 Sugarcane is a multi-faceted solution which can contribute to the creation of a low carbon economy.
-With an innovative industry, sugarcane can be the source for new products which benefit society and the environment.
+Thanks to our industry’s constant focus on innovation, sugarcane is the source of a great variety of products benefitting society and the environment.

-Ethanol, made from sugarcane, is used to produce a variety of different green plastics which are manufactured form renewable sources.
-As the discussion around the reduction of single-use plastic items continues to develop, the sugarcane trade provides an alternative solution which can reduce GHG emissions whilst maintaining full recycling capabilities of the plastic.
+Ethanol, made from sugarcane, is used to produce a variety of different green plastics.
+As societies increasingly seek to reduce the consumption of single-use plastic items, sugarcane provides an alternative sustainable solution that reduces GHG emissions and is recyclable.

 While first generation ethanol is made from the sucrose found in sugarcane juice and molasses, second generation ethanol, also known as cellulosic ethanol, is produced from fibers, or leftover sugarcane material.
-Whilst many mills and distilleries still use the by products of cane fiber (bagasse) and straw to provide bioelectricity, there remains a significant amount of energy left in the sugarcane plant.
-With new production techniques, it is possible to use this leftover bagasse to increase biofuel production, without increasing the land used for cultivation.
+With new tecnologies, mills can increase biofuel production without increasing the land used for cultivation.

 Biogas originates from the anaerobic decomposition of organic matter.
-It is composed, on average, of 60% methane, and practically 40% CO2, with traces of some gases such as hydrogen sulphide and others, depending on the type of substrate.
-In the case of the sugarcane sector, it is possible to produce biogas from vinasse, filter cake and even bagasse, by-products or residues from ethanol production.
+It is composed, on average, of 60% methane, and 40% CO2.
+In the case of the sugarcane sector, it is possible to produce biogas from vinasse, filter cake and even straw and bagasse, by-products or residues from sugarcane production.
 Biogas can be used to generate electricity (via motor generators or gas turbines), and can also be purified and transformed into biomethane.

 Biomethane originates from the biogas purification process, opening up a wider range in its use.
-It can be injected directly into the gas concessionaire network, for various industrial and domestic uses, and can also be used as biofuel for light, medium or heavy vehicles in gas engines.
-In the case of the sugar and alcohol sector, vehicles and machines with biomethane engines can be used directly in sugarcane production, with the replacement of the current fleet of trucks and agricultural machines by diesel, providing a significant environmental gain in terms of GHG reduction.
+It can be directly use in the existing gas infrastructure for various industrial and domestic uses.
+It can also be used as biofuel for light, medium or heavy vehicles with gas engines.
+In the case of the sugarcane production, biomethane engines are starting to replace the current diesel fleet of trucks and agricultural machines, providing substantial GHG reductions.